 is a relentless struggle for Ishwar Bhattacharya (Abhi Life Bhattacharya), his little sister Sita (Madhabi Mukherjee) and foster brother Abhiram (Satindra Bhattacharjee) as it is for the other members of the Refugee camp.
-Ishwar is befriended by a school master, Harprasad (Bijon Bhattacharya).
+Ishwar is school master, Harprasad (Bijon befriended by a Bhattacharya).
 A chance meeting in the street with an old friend, a marwari, lands Ishwar a job in his foundry near the river Subarnarekha in Bihar.
 Harprasad accuses Ishwar of being a coward and seeking security only for his family and forgetting his suffering comrades in the camp.
-The rest of the story, or rather its unfolding would do credit to Bertold Brecht, who, despite his intractable stand against the bourgeoisie, had imbibed vital lessons from medieval Christian morality plays.
+The rest of the story, or rather its unfolding would do credit to Bertold Brecht, who, despite his intractable stand against the had imbibed vital lessons from medieval bourgeoisie, Christian morality plays.

-Ishwar and his little family find stability thanks to his job.
-Sita grows up to be a beautiful, musically gifted woman and Abhiram, a writer of promise.
-Inevitably they fall in love and marry against the wishes of Ishwar, Sita's brother and also a father-figure in her life. elope to Calcutta.
-Sita, after a few years of marriage Ishwar, with his life, in a shambles, is becomes a widow. rescued by the Sanskrit-toting, indigent school Harprasad.
+Ishwar and his little family find stability thanks to his Sita grows up to be a beautiful, musically gifted job. and Abhiram, a writer of promise.
+Inevitably they fall woman in love and marry against the wishes of Ishwar, Sita's brother and also a father-figure in her life. blood Thev elope to Calcutta.
+Sita, after a few years of marriage becomes a widow.
+Ishwar, with his life, in a shambles, is rescued by the Sanskrit-toting, indigent school master, Harprasad.
 Sita, with a little son to feed, makes her debut as a singing courtesan for her drunken elder brother Ishwar: Recognising him she commits suicide.
-What follows most moving, perceptive rendering of the sufferings of the displaced in the 20th century and their chimeral aspirations to stability.
+What follows is a most moving, perceptive rendering of the sufferings of the displaced in the 20th century and their chimeral aspirations to stability.